Hardware-II/Hardware_II_2526/Real-Time Video Processing with OpenCV/Challenges/heleri_roboflow_yolo_notes.md

 ## Notes
 This dataset is intended to support future AI-assisted robotic fabrication workflows, where detected reed stems inform toolpath generation and material processing decisions.

+The YOLO dataset was exported locally as a ZIP file and is available upon request.